Report updated May 20, 2026

 Play Store →

-RadarScope is an established weather app that is available.
-With a 4.2/5 rating from 2.6K reviews, it shows polarized user reception.
-Users particularly appreciate high data accuracy, though aggressive paywall/pricing remains a common concern.
+RadarScope is a challenged weather app that is available.
+With a 4.2/5 rating from 2.6K reviews, it faces significant user friction.
+Users particularly appreciate high resolution radar data provides professional grade storm tracking capabilities for weather enthusiasts, though aggressive paywall strategy restricts access to basic radar features that were previously available remains a common concern.

 What is RadarScope?